adumont/hb6502/forth/README.md

 - 1 cell per local variable

 Implementation is 100% made in FORTH in the bootstrap code (see [hb6502@d76eaec](https://github.com/adumont/hb6502/commit/d76eaecc93ba2ea9235a7a79540a4dca0a3a6cad#diff-a0410665e1d6f9fcce04ae1870c02c3718b27058590c6f8c40d5284e46e2b626R1967)).
 If not used, the whole block can be commented out to save RAM.

+## Anatomy of compiled words

+See [this page](doc/anatomy.md) to see the anatomy different examples of compiled words.

 # Try it!